Super Bowl LII: Television

-NBC broadcast Super Bowl LII as part of an annual cycle between the three main broadcast television partners of the NFL.
-This would be the first time NBC aired the Super Bowl in the same year that it aired the Winter Olympics.
-The network was then scheduled to broadcast Super Bowl LV in February 2021, their next scheduled Super Bowl at the time, but NBC eventually traded its broadcasting rights to CBS in exchange for February 2022's Super Bowl LVI to avoid having NBC Olympic broadcasts become Super Bowl counterprogramming.
-The NFL then assigned all subsequent Super Bowls in Winter Olympics years to NBC or any network that airs the Winter Olympics.
+Super Bowl LII was broadcast by NBC, as part of an annual cycle between CBS, Fox, and NBC.
 Play-by-play announcer Al Michaels and color analyst Cris Collinsworth called the game.
 Dan Patrick and Liam McHugh served as the lead hosts for NBC's pre-game coverage.
-Mike Tirico, who replaced the retiring Bob Costas in 2017 as NBC's lead studio host for both the NFL and the Olympic Games, did not participate in coverage of Super Bowl LII due to his commitments to the 2018 Winter Olympics in Pyeongchang, South Korea (which opened on the Friday following the game).
-Tirico did however, contribute to the pregame show from Pyeongchang to preview the Winter Games.
+Mike Tirico—who replaced the departing Bob Costas in 2017 as NBC's lead studio host for the NFL and the Olympic Games—did not participate in coverage of Super Bowl LII due to his commitments to the 2018 Winter Olympics in Pyeongchang, South Korea, which opened on the Friday following the game.

-NBC employed 73 cameras within the stadium, and introduced "volumetric-AR" graphics featuring 3D body scanning of players, and a new on-air graphics package to be used exclusively for Sunday Night Football going forward.
+NBC employed 73 cameras within the stadium, and introduced "volumetric-AR" graphics featuring 3D body scanning of players, and a new on-air graphics package.

 Sister cable network Universo carried a full Spanish language broadcast produced by Telemundo Deportes, with Edgar Lopez and Rene Giraldo.
 The Universo Spanish audio was also available on NBC through the SAP channel, where available.

-As NBC Sports Regional Networks operates regional sports networks in the markets of both teams which participated, the NBC Sports Boston and NBC Sports Philadelphia channels were used to provide additional coverage of the game from a local perspective.
-Both networks aired coverage from Minneapolis, including specials focusing on their respective teams, and a jointly-produced pre-game show aired by both channels.
+As NBC Sports Regional Networks operates regional sports networks in the markets of both teams which participated, the NBC Sports Boston and NBC Sports Philadelphia networks aired preview specials focusing on the Patriots and Eagles respectively, and a jointly-produced pre-game show.

+2018 marked the first time since 1992 that a single U.S. broadcast network had aired both the Super Bowl and Winter Olympics in the same year.
+In 2022, the date of the Super Bowl would fall during an ongoing Winter Olympics for the first time: to prevent counterprogramming of NBC's Olympics coverage, Super Bowl LVI was swapped to NBC from CBS (who televised Super Bowl LV in 2021 instead).
+The situation would then be codified in the NFL's next media rights agreement, which added ABC as a fourth broadcaster to the cycle, and has all of NBC's future Super Bowl games fall during Winter Olympic years.

 Nielsen reported a 47.4/70% overnight rating in metered markets, peaking at 52.2/74 during the fourth quarter.
 These numbers are about 3% lower than early numbers from Super Bowl LI, and the lowest since Super Bowl XLIV in 2010.
 The broadcast had an average of 103.4 million, down 7% of the previous year.
 However, according to Nielsen 2025's estimation, the game had 104.1 million of average audience with 43.1 of rating between NBC and Universo.
 Also, 2.6 million watched the game on streaming platforms.
 The total viewership was 106 million.